shopware/docs/products/enterprise-cloud/setup-template.md

 ## [.platform.app.yaml](https://github.com/shopware/paas/blob/main/.platform.app.yaml)

-This file contains Shopware Enterprise cloud specific configuration and can be customized as needed for your individual project.
+This file contains Shopware Enterprise Cloud specific configuration and can be customized as needed for your individual project.

 ### name